Allisonwonderlax13/https-github.com-obsproject-obs-studio./Install-Instructions.md

 ***

 ### Linux portable mode (all distros)
+Please note that you need to install the dependencies for your distribution and clone the repo including the submodules if you want to use the browser source.
+Please check the instructions for your distribution.
 * You can build in portable mode on Linux, which installs all the files to an isolated directory:

         If building with browser source: